Alejogb1/job-board/blog-data/how-can-i-use-a-private-git-repo-for-azure-functions-and-container-apps.md

 id: "how-can-i-use-a-private-git-repo-for-azure-functions-and-container-apps"
 ---

-Alright, let’s talk about managing private git repositories with Azure Functions and Container Apps.
+, let’s talk about managing private git repositories with Azure Functions and Container Apps.
 This is something I’ve dealt with quite a bit in past projects, and it’s definitely a common hurdle when moving beyond basic deployments.
 It’s more than just plopping code; it's about security, workflow, and maintaining control over your source.

 Often, when you begin with cloud deployments, the natural inclination might be to just directly integrate with public git repositories, especially for learning or small prototypes.
 However, once you start handling sensitive code or work within team environments, a move to private git is non-negotiable.
 I distinctly recall a scenario where we inadvertently exposed a crucial internal api’s base url through a public repo – a painful, but ultimately instructive, lesson.